sunny/edith/README.markdown

 Edith
 =====

-A quick small wiki, perfect for pasting quick texts or code between friends.
+A quick small wiki, perfect for pasting quick texts or code and sharing it between friends.

 Don't worry about saving, it saves at every key stroke.
-Paste and forget!
-Think of it as a magic web notepad.
+Think of it as a magic zero-UI Web notepad.

 Try it out at [http://edit.sunfox.org/any-page-name](http://edit.sunfox.org/any-page-name).